gleiss/saturation-visualization/README.md

 You can download the prebuilt from here [https://github.com/nhamlv-55/SatVisPreBuild](https://github.com/nhamlv-55/SatVisPreBuild) Then you can serve it using

 `python3 -m http.server 2112`

+The Visualizer will be served at `localhost:2112`.
+But you also need to setup your backend.

 ## Setup and run the backend
 You will need a customized version of Z3